Excerpted from Woodwind Doubling for Saxophone, Clarinet & Flute

 Day 3: The next day, submerge the tips of the reeds into luke-warm water, making sure that the entire cut portion of the reed is wet.
 Be careful not to let the tips of the reeds touch any surface.
 Leave them in the water for no more than one minute.
 The reeds that are most porous may show that the water has reached the butt-end of the reed before the minute is up.
 When that occurs or when the minute is up, remove the reeds from the water and then briefly submerge the back ends of the reeds that had not been wet previously.
 Remove the reeds from the water and rub the excess moisture into the cut of the reed with your finger or a dull-edged metal object.
 This burnishing process will help seal the pores of the reeds.
 Wipe all remaining water from the reeds and lay them on their belly-side while allowing them to dry.
 After they have dried, repeat the process of rubbing the reeds on 3M polishing paper that you initiated in Day 2, but on 5000 grit this day.
 Put the reeds back in the reed pouch with the 49% humidity pack.

 Day 4: Repeat the procedures of Day #3 but this time play each of the reeds briefly—for no more than 5 minutes—before allowing them to dry.
 (Always wipe off the excess moisture before allowing the reeds to dry.)
 Rub the reeds on 7000 grit polishing paper this day and from here onwards.
-Simple scales and arpeggios utilizing a variety of articulations are a good way of analyzing a reed’s playability.
+Simple scales and arpeggios utilizing a variety of articulations and dynamics are a good way of analyzing a reed’s playability.
 Store them in the reed pouch with the humidity pack after allowing the reeds to dry.